obfuscatedgenerated/TinyTools/README.md

 Step 3. `pip install -r requirements.txt`

-Step 4. `build.sh` (if you are on Windows and you don't have Git Bash, rename the file to build.bat and run it)
+Step 4. `build.sh` (On Windows,you'll need Git Bash or an equivalent for the time being)

 Step 5.
 Add /dist/ to the PATH.